RedisGears/RedisGears/docs/overview.md

 ## Module
-A Redis **module** is shared library that can be loaded by the Redis server during runtime.
+A Redis **module** is a shared library that can be loaded by the Redis server during runtime.
 Useful for extending Redis with new data types and commands.

 !!! info "Further reference"
     You can learn more about Redis modules at: